Review of the Nerf Ultra One Blaster

 1. Great Design

-Let’s start off with the overall design of the Ultra One.
-Some may not care, but personally I do find the looks of a Nerf blaster important.
+Let’s start with the overall design of the Ultra One.
+Some may not care, but I do find the looks of a Nerf blaster important.
 It needs to look cool, or intimidating even.

 The Nerf Ultra One has a great design

-The comfortable fixed stock at the back holds eight Ultra darts (4 on each side), which is useful when battling it out in a Nerf war.
-There are also two sling attachment points at the back, and one sling mount at the front of the blaster.
+The comfortable fixed stock at the back holds eight Ultra Darts (4 on each side), which is useful when battling it out in a Nerf war.
+There are also two sling attachment points at the back and one sling mount at the front of the blaster.

 Also worth pointing out is that the 4x C-type batteries sit in the middle of the blaster, creating a good weight balance when using this blaster in action.